UK: 4-Hour Cycling Adventure from Bristol to Bath.

 🗺️ Click on the "map" feature to see where each of our recs is located!
 You can also open an individual rec and click "directions" to map to it using Apple or Google Maps.

-🗓 This guide assumes you can set off early from London or already live close to Bristol or Bath.
+🗓 This guide assumes you can set off early from London or that you're already living close to Bristol or Bath.
 We did the trip on a Saturday, left London at 08:30 am and came back around 18:30 pm.

-If you're looking for a scenic and active day out, the Bristol to Bath Railway Path offers one of the most enjoyable and accessible cycling routes in the UK!
+If you're looking for a scenic and active day out, the Bristol to Bath Railway Path is one of the most enjoyable and accessible cycling routes in the UK!

-This 16-mile (26 km) traffic-free path connects two vibrant cities - Bristol and Bath - following a disused railway line.
-The path is suitable for cyclists of all levels and provides a wonderful escape into nature, while also offering a dose of local history.
+This 16-mile (26 km) traffic-free path connects the vibrant cities of Bristol and Bath, following a disused railway line.
+The path is suitable for cyclists of all levels and provides a peaceful escape into nature, along with a touch of local history.

 📍DISTANCE: 16 miles (26 km) one way, 32 miles (52 km) round trip.

-ELEVATION: The path is mostly flat, with some slight inclines (under 200 meters of ascent for the route), making it suitable for all skill levels.
+📈 ELEVATION: Mostly flat with slight inclines (under 200 meters total ascent), ideal for all skill levels.

-TERRAIN: Paved and well-maintained, mostly tarmac, making it accessible for all types of bikes.
+🛤️ TERRAIN: Paved and well-maintained, primarily tarmac, making it suitable for all bike types.

-HISTORICAL SITES: The path passes by old railway stations, bridges, and tunnels, offering a glimpse into its past life as a rail route.
+HISTORICAL SITES: You will pass by old railway stations, bridges, and tunnels, offering a glimpse into the path’s history.

 Getting there from London

-Let’s dive into the details of how to make this trip happen from London, how to rent a bike, and what to expect from the ride itself.
+Let’s dive into the details of how to plan this cycling adventure from London, including tips for renting a bike and what to expect from the ride.

-We took the 8:30 am train from London Paddington Station to Bristol Temple Meads.
+Our Journey: We took the 8:30 am train from London Paddington Station to Bristol Temple Meads.
+The ride was quick, comfortable, and it gives you plenty of time to start your adventure upon arrival.

 It cost us about £50 per person for a open-return ticket meaning we could take the train back to London whenever we were wanted during that day.
 We booked with a Two Together Railcard which gave us a discount.